-Managing and tracking revenue has always been an integral part of subscription based service.
-Take, for example, the most traditional example of a subscription business: The magazine company.
-The customer pays their annual subscription fee up front to receive a monthly magazine, and in exchange the magazine company promises to deliver a new issue every month for 12 months.
+Managing and tracking revenue has always been an integral part of subscription-based service.
+Consider the most traditional example of a subscription business: The magazine company.
+The customer pays their annual subscription fee upfront to receive a monthly magazine.
+In exchange, the magazine company promises to deliver a new issue every month for 12 months.

-When a business charges money for a service they intend to deliver in the future, certain accounting rules must be followed to ensure the money is properly accounted.
-There are revenue recognition rules that must be followed.
+When a business charges money for a service it intends to deliver in the future, certain subscription revenue accounting rules must be followed to ensure the money is properly accounted.
+There's a revenue recognition principle that must be obeyed.
 This is often abbreviated as "rev rec" and sometimes called deferred revenue.

 How does revenue recognition work?

-Let’s take a look at an imaginary company called MovieWatch that offers a video streaming service.
+Let’s take a look at an imaginary subscription business called MovieWatch that offers a video streaming service.

-- MovieWatch Inc is a Saas (Software as a Service) business that makes movie streaming software.
+- MovieWatch Inc is a software as a service (SaaS) business that makes movie streaming software.
 A customer can use MovieWatch to watch movies and television shows.

-- MovieWatch charges a monthly subscription fee of $19.99 as well as an additional $100 setup as a part of the signup process.
+2. MovieWatch charges a monthly subscription fee of $19.99 as well as an additional $100 setup fee as part of the sign-up process.

-- At the start of each new month, MovieWatch charges the customer another $19.99.
+3. At the start of each month, MovieWatch charges the customer another $19.99.
 As long as the customer continues to pay, MovieWach will continue to provide access to the service.

 When the customer pays their first month of service along with their setup fee, MovieWatch needs to account for the service portion of that money by placing the balance in a deferred revenue account.
 The accounting ledger entries would look this:

-When the month has passed, and the service has been delivered, MovieWatch can finally say that they have delivered the service, which means they can recognize the full amount of that sale as revenue.
+When When the first month has passed and the service has been delivered, MovieWatch can finally say it has delivered the service, which means it can recognize the full amount of that month’s sale as revenue.
 The ledger entries would look something like this:

 Why is revenue recognition important?

-- Visibility: Many small to mid-sized businesses do not account for deferred revenue because they think that only internal parties will ever need to see their financial statements.
-This overlooks the external parties that might need an access to the businesses financial statements: A bank, investor, board of directors, or a minority shareholder.
+- Visibility: Many small to mid-sized businesses do not account for deferred revenue because they think only internal parties will ever need to see their financial statements.
+This overlooks the external parties that might need an access to the businesses’ financial statements, including:

-- Business intelligence: Deferred revenue is a liability, not an asset because it is dependent on a commitment to deliver the business services.
+- Business intelligence: Deferred revenue is a liability, not an asset.
+This is because it’s dependent on a commitment to deliver the subscription business services.
 Getting an accurate picture of cash flows and the business’s revenue requires deferred revenue to be properly tracked.

-- Businesses looking to go public: Some companies have long-term strategies that include going public.
-In preparation for going public, a company with subscription services and revenue recognition implications must show financial statements that track deferred and recognized revenue properly.
+- Businesses looking to go public: Some businesses have long-term strategies that include going public.
+In preparation for going public, a business with subscription services and revenue recognition implications must show financial statements that track deferred and recognized revenue properly.

-- Clear identification of refunds for canceling.
-Although most monthly services are generally non-reimbursed, the same cannot be said for annual subscriptions.
-By accurately tracking deferred revenue it becomes possible to handle customer cancellations quickly and efficiently.
+- Clear identification of refunds for cancelling: Although most monthly subscription services are generally non-reimbursed, the same cannot be said for annual subscriptions.
+By accurately tracking deferred revenue, it becomes possible to handle customer cancellations quickly and efficiently.

-- Corporate tax calculations.
-A company corporate revenues can be dramatically impacted by the amount of deferred revenue they carry forward into future periods.
+- Corporate tax calculations: A business's corporate revenues can be dramatically impacted by the amount of deferred revenue it carries forward into future periods.

 How do businesses implement deferred revenue and revenue recognition?

-- Do nothing: For all the reasons discussed above, this isn't the recommended approach.
+- Do nothing: For all the reasons discussed above, this isn't a recommended approach.

-- Stand-alone rev rec software: The output is generally the journal entries to be entered into the accounting/ERP software, either manually or via an import.
-These tools are generally better than excel spreadsheets, but only partially bridge the gap to the company's financial statements.
+- Stand-alone revenue recognition software: The output is generally the journal entries to be entered into the accounting/ERP software, either manually or via an import.
+These tools are generally better than Excel spreadsheets, but only partially bridge the gap to the business's financial statements.
 In addition, these options often have many high internal costs in terms of initial development and ongoing maintenance.

-- Integrated rev rec software: Some accounting packages (NetSuite, Intacct, Oracle, SAP, etc) have built-in revenue recognition modules available.
-These are tightly integrated to the ERP/Accounting system, which provides better overall visibility into transaction history and reporting.
-However, these systems tend to be on the upper end for cost and are frequently out of reach for medium sized businesses looking to introduce more mature accounting practices.
+- Integrated revenue recognition software: Some accounting packages (Intacct, Oracle, SAP, etc) have built-in revenue recognition modules available.
+These are tightly integrated to the ERP/accounting system, which provides better overall visibility into transaction history and reporting.
+However, these systems tend to be on the upper end for cost and are frequently out of reach for medium-sized businesses looking to introduce more mature accounting practices.

-Customized Subscription Management platforms like Fusebill Inc are specifically designed to help manage and track all aspects of subscription billing, including Revenue Recognition for Subscription Models.
-Platforms specifically designed to meet the needs of modern online businesses adopting the recurring revenue model can provide the best balance between cost and benefit when meeting this important business need.
+Customized subscription management platforms like Fusebill are specifically designed to help manage and track all aspects of subscription billing, including revenue recognition for subscription models.
+Platforms specifically designed to meet the needs of modern online businesses leveraging the recurring revenue model can provide the best balance between cost and benefit when meeting this important business need.